hainworldhq/hain-whitepaper/06-system-landscape.md

 - how its intelligence is distributed
 - how different layers coordinate
 - what kinds of constraints shape its architecture
-- how multiple execution contexts relate to one another
+- how multiple [execution environments](https://github.com/hainworldhq/hain-glossary/blob/main/terms/execution-environment.md) relate to one another

 Within HAIN, this broader perspective is necessary because the framework is trying to describe a world in which intelligence is increasingly layered, distributed, and context-sensitive.

 ## Cloud as coordination layer

-The first major dimension in the HAIN system landscape is cloud.
+The first major dimension in the HAIN system landscape is [cloud](https://github.com/hainworldhq/hain-glossary/blob/main/terms/cloud.md).

-Cloud remains essential because it provides centralized scale, shared infrastructure, common model access, integration surfaces, and orchestration capabilities that many intelligent systems still depend on.
+Cloud remains essential because it provides centralized scale, shared infrastructure, common model access, integration surfaces, and [orchestration](https://github.com/hainworldhq/hain-glossary/blob/main/terms/orchestration.md) capabilities that many intelligent systems still depend on.

 In practical terms, the cloud often acts as the coordination layer of the larger system.
 It is where shared intelligence, centralized control logic, large-scale data operations, and broader integration patterns are most naturally organized.